 What about funding non-academic or pastoral interventions?

 Funding will be provided for non-academic or pastoral interventions as long as they are in conjuction with academic interventions.
-Enrichment activities and IT equipment WILL NOT be funded through PP+.
+Enrichment activities and IT equipment WILL NOT be funded through PP+ where there is no link to a specific target with a measurable outcome.
 However, if a specific piece of software is required to support the learning of the child in care then the Designated Teacher can have a discussion with the Virtual School Head about IT equipment.

 How is the request for Pupil Premium Plus made and to whom?